 Remember that the objects we’re talking about are spherical.
 They have a single point on their surface that’s closest to an observer on Earth, and the rest is a bit farther away.
 It has a slightly longer distance to travel.

 Even as the light from the point on the object closest to you changes brightness, the same fluctuation occurs for the light coming from the rest of the object.
-For most objects in the universe, by the time the light from the other side of the object reaches you, it has most definitely been longer than 0.001 seconds.
+For most objects in the universe, by the time the light from the top or bottom “limb” of the object reaches you, it has most definitely been longer than 0.001 seconds.

 The result?
 You’ll essentially see the change in brightness smeared over a greater time interval than it actually took the object’s surface to fluctuate.